wolfgitpr/LyricFA/README.md

        ```bash
        lyric
        ├── chuanqi.txt
-       ├── caocao.lrc
+       ├── caocao.txt
        └── ...
         ```

     2. Place the cut file fragments in the wav folder.
-Unify the file name with the previous lyrics: [lyricName].wav
+Unify the file name with the previous lyrics: [lyricName]_xxx.wav.

+       If there are multiple '_' in the file name, Take the far right as the dividing line.
+The file name in the left half must be the same as the lyrics file name in the previous step.
        ```bash
        wav
        ├── caocao_001.wav
        ├── caocao_002.wav
        └── ...
         ```

     3. Run rapid_asr.py obtains the lab results of asr.
         ```bash
        python rapid_asr.py --model_config resources/config.yaml --wav_folder wav_folder --lab_folder lab_folder